MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Version your services

 Every time a web service is published, a version is assigned to the web service.
-Versioning enables users to better manage the release of their web services.
-Versions help the users consuming your service to easily identify it.
+Versioning enables users to better manage the release of their web services and helps the people consuming your service to find it easily.

-At publish time, you can specify an alphanumeric string that is meaningful to the users who consume the service in your organization.
+At publish time, you can specify an alphanumeric string that is meaningful to those who consume the service.
 For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
 Meaningful versions are helpful when you intend to share services with others.
 We highly a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
 Learn more about semantic versioning here: http://semver.org/.

-If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by Machine Learning Server.
-These GUID version numbers are harder to remember by the users consuming your services and are therefore less desirable.
+If you do not specify a version, a globally unique identifier (GUID) is automatically assigned.
+These GUID numbers are long making them harder to remember and use.

 ## Use session snapshots

-Create a snapshot of this Python session to store this environment within a web service so it can be reproduced at consume time.
-You can only use a session snapshot that you've created.
-No one else can use your snapshots to publish a service.
+Create a snapshot of a Python session to store its environment within a web service so it can be reproduced at consume time.
 Session snapshots are useful when you need environment preconfigured with certain libraries, objects, models, files, and artifacts.
 Snapshots save the whole workspace and working directory.

-> [!NOTE]
+When publishing a service, you can only use a session snapshot that you've created.
+No one else can use your snapshots to publish a service.

-> While session snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the consumption time.
+While session snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the consumption time.
 For optimal performance, consider the size of the snapshot carefully and ensure that you keep only those workspace objects you need and purge the rest.
-In a session, you can use the Python `del` function or [the `deleteWorkspaceObject` API request](https://microsoft.github.io/deployr-api-docs/#delete-workspace-object) to remove unnecessary objects.
+In a session, you can use the Python 'del' function or [the `deleteWorkspaceObject` API request](https://microsoft.github.io/deployr-api-docs/#delete-workspace-object) to remove unnecessary objects.

 ```python
 #Create a snapshot of the current session.